-The dose of levetiracetam was measured in milligrams per kilogram of body weight, also known as mg/kg.
-During the first 4 weeks, the participants who took levetiracetam slowly had their dose increased from 0 mg/kg to 60 mg/kg.
+During the first 4 weeks of Part 2, the participants who took levetiracetam slowly had their dose increased until they reached the full dose the researchers wanted to study.
 After the first 4 weeks, the participants could have their dose decreased if the study doctors thought it was needed.